Digital Giza

 Limestone “Reserve Head”

-If you ask people what this head is, you’ll get many different responses; A sculptor’s practice model?
+If you ask people what this head is, you’ll get many different responses: a sculptor’s practice model?
 A religious object?
 A wig stand?

 The exact purpose of these mysterious “reserve heads” remains a mystery, but we do know that they come from Giza burial chambers and tomb shafts.
 And they all date to the 4th Dynasty.